The Best of Newcastle, County Down

 Castlewellan Forest Park

-Located just outside Newcastle County Down you’ll find the impressive Castlewellan Forest Park.
-At this attractions, you’ll find one of most famous lakes in Northern Ireland, a historic castle and a peace maze and more.
+The impressive Castlewellan Forest Park is located just outside Newcastle County Down.
+At this attraction, you’ll find one of the most famous lakes in Northern Ireland, a historic castle, a peace maze and more.
 The forest park is stunningly full of great walking trails with some of the best panoramic views.

-The peace maze found here is the second longest permanent hedge mazes in the world.
+The peace maze found here is the second-longest permanent hedge maze in the world.
 The Pineapple Garden Maze in Hawaii became the longest maze in 2007.
-This maze at Castlewellan was created as a symbol for peace in Northern Ireland.
-The peace maze is pretty incredible and locals took part in planting the 600 yew trees to create it.
-Definitely worth checking out and seeing if you can escape the maze.
+This maze at Castlewellan was created as a symbol of peace in Northern Ireland.
+The peace maze is pretty incredible, and locals took part in planting the 600-yew trees to create it.
+It’s worth checking out and seeing if you can escape the maze.

-Visiting Castlewellan forest park makes for a great day out exploring and seeing all its great features and attractions.
+Visiting Castlewellan Forest Park makes for a great day to explore and see all its features and attractions.

 Grab Some Ice Cream

-Also, why not hit the amusements for a few hours and have fun to play all the different arcade games.
-Whether you are young or old this will bring out your inner child.
-Best way to spend the day if the weathers not great.
+Also, why not hit the amusements for a few hours and have fun playing all the different arcade games?
+Whether young or old, this will bring out your inner child.
+It’s the best way to spend the day if the weather is not great.

 Newcastle Amusements